Industry Analysis & Industry Trends

 Industry Report - Starting a New Business Chapter

 Overall, there are few barriers to entry into this industry.
 Generally, all inputs are readily available, farmers can easily shift between agricultural activities, and there is often a number of farms for sale.
-Nonetheless, capital investment requirements and problems securing financing for such an investment may prohibit some people from entering.
+Nonetheless, capital investment requirements may prohibit some people from entering.
 For existing grain producers, it is much easier to switch to soybeans or include them as part of their plantings.
 Beyond seeds, soybean farming requires no special inputs.
 Existing farms can simply reallocate their expertise, land, machinery, fencing and buildings to soybean growing.

-Setting up a farm from the ground up requires considerable investment... purchase to read more
+Setting up a farm from the ground up requires considerable investment.
+New participants need to purchase or lease land, grain silos and essential machinery such as harvesters and tractors... purchase to read more